 They were all very supportive, and because I know them all very well; it was easy to lip-read them, or simple signs were used to communicate in the office.

 My Switch On Day was not like any of the experiences as seen on TV or on YouTube.
 For me, it was like any other trip to audiology clinic where they fit the hearing aid.
 Switch it on via a computer and wait for you to respond with “oh, yes, I can hear something”!
 It was about half an hour before I can hear anything through my new CI on my switch on the day.

-I am still new to the CI experience and learning to hear new sounds that I have not heard before.
-I am not yet fully tuned into the CI as I still have a long way to go, but I am told that my journey will only get better and I will learn to love my new CI.
-I still feel just as Deaf with my CI as I did with my hearing aids and I still feel like Me.
-There are situations that I still cannot hear well and struggle in everyday situations, even with the CI.
+The CI experience is still very new to me and I’m learning to hear new sounds that I have not heard before.
+I am not yet fully tuned into the CI, and I still have a long way to go.
+They have told me that my journey will only get better and I will learn to love my new CI; I still feel just as Deaf with my CI as I did with my hearing aids.
+I still feel like Me.
+There are situations that I still cannot hear well, and struggle in everyday situations; even with the CI.

-I have the odd days where I don’t wear my CI and enjoy my Deaf days, just as I used to with my hearing aids.
-That’s never going to change and therefore I having a CI haven’t changed me because I just see the CI as a much more powerful hearing aid than the digital hearing aids I used to wear.
+I have the odd days where I don’t wear my CI and enjoy my Deaf days; just as I used to with my hearing aids.
+That’s never going to change and therefore I having a CI hasn’t changed me; because I just see the CI as a much more powerful hearing aid; more powerful than the digital hearing aids I used to wear.